Blog / PCB Glue: Best Practices for Adhesion and Assembly

 PCB Glue or Adhesive for Electronic Assembly

-What Are The Common Types PCB adhesive / Glue For Circuit Boards?
+What are The Common Types PCB Adhesive / Glue For Circuit Boards?

 When assembling PCBs, it’s crucial to choose the right adhesive.
 Non-conductive adhesives like epoxy, cyanoacrylate, or RTV silicone are ideal for securing components.
 If you require an electrically conductive bond, conductive glues containing silver or graphite particles are suitable for connecting electrical components.